 All libraries now cater for young children as well as school age.
 With a vast array of books of books to choose from, let your child lose themselves in the joy of choosing their own book.

 Many libraries offer free events or activities such as storytime and run bookclubs.
 As Groucho Marx said “Outside of a dog, a book is a man’s best friend”.

 Swimming Pools in Cork

 I have yet to meet a kid who doesn’t love splashing in water so swimming pools are always a hit, whatever the weather!

-Enjoy some family fun at Aura Leisure Centre, Youghal.
+Enjoy some family fun at Aura Leisure Centre.
 In addition to their children and adult swimming classes, they offer family swim times and family fun time events, with water-based inflatable bouncy castles, treasure hunts and raft races for all the family to enjoy together.

-At LeisureWorld Churchfield the pool is open for public swimming throughout the day in their 25 meter pool and also in the fun and Learner Pools.
+At LeisureWorld, the pool is open for public swimming throughout the day in their 25 meter pool and also in the toddler and learner pools.
 They also have a sauna and steam room to allow you to relax and unwind.
 LeisureWorld also provide Swimming Lessons.